zarpafantasma/corpus_rythmos/I- Scientific_Papers/001-en_US-Multiscale_Temporal_Relativity_RTM.md

 $$\beta(\alpha^*) = 0$$

-For the four universal fixed points, the $\beta$-function has the schematic structure:
+For the four universal fixed points, the $\beta$ -function has the schematic structure:

 $$\beta(\alpha) \propto (\alpha - 0)(\alpha - 0.5)(\alpha - 1)(\alpha - 2) \cdot g(\alpha)$$